 Then we say, that’s fine, we’ve all done some of these things and sometimes, actually, they might be the right thing for the right group.
 But, as we’re learning more about climate change communication, we’re finding out these things don’t really work so well.
 So, let’s try out some different strategies… That’s our intro.
 And again, what we’re trying to do is we’re trying to set people up by recalling something that they’ve already participated in, that they can be connected to the content so that they’re bringing themselves to the table.
 Because my belief, as an educator, is the more people are authentic, the more effective my teaching can be.

-Daniel: Sure, so I’m an author myself.
+“So I’m an author myself.
 So I’ve written about organizing activism through storytelling.
-I bring people through a whole campaign in a book called Strategy and Soul, which tells the story of a local campaign that I was involved with around the development issue of casinos.
+I bring people through a whole campaign in a book called Strategy and Soul, which tells the story of a local campaign that I was involved with around the development issue of casinos.”

 “The experiential methodology that I use is rooted out of the work of Paulo Freire, who is a brilliant educator in Brazil, who is working with an oppressed group and wrote a book called Pedagogy of the Oppressed, which is kind of a classical text in my field.
 That one is a bit more on the academic side.”

 Join the conversation!

 You can join us on Twitter @Learn_at_Large to keep the conversation going using the hashtag #LearningatLarge, or email me at email@example.com with thoughts, suggestions, and questions.
 We’d love to hear from you so don’t hesitate to get in touch.